-All PhD students receive fellowships, tuition waivers, medical insurance, and payment of most fees during their time in the program, conditional on their good standing, determined by completion of annual progress-to-degree milestones.
-See fellowship details (including teaching and non-teaching GTFs as well as competitive first-year PhD fellowships) below.
+All PhD students may be eligible to receive fellowships, tuition waivers, medical insurance, and payment of most fees during their time in the program, conditional on their good standing, determined by completion of annual progress-to-degree milestones and available funding.
+See fellowship details (including teaching and non-teaching GEs as well as competitive first-year PhD fellowships) below.

 First-year MA students do not receive fellowships or tuition waivers from the English Department unless they can demonstrate proficiency in university-level composition teaching, including training in a composition pedagogy course.
-(Tuition rates are listed here; MA students should expect to be enrolled for 9-16 credits.)
-However, first-year MA students may seek fellowships elsewhere in the university–some listings are provided here.
+(For tuition rates see the Office of the Registrar; MA students should expect to be enrolled for 9-16 credits.)
+However, first-year MA students may seek fellowships elsewhere in the university–some listings are provided through the Graduate School.
 During their first year, MA students will be trained to teach in our composition program.
-Upon successful completion of this training, they will be eligible for teaching fellowships, tuition waivers, medical insurance, and payment of most fees during their second year in the program, conditional on their good standing, determined by completion of annual progress-to-degree milestones.
+Upon successful completion of this training, they will be eligible for teaching fellowships, tuition waivers, medical insurance, and payment of most fees during their second year in the program, conditional on their good standing, determined by completion of annual progress-to-degree milestones, and available funding.
 See teaching fellowship details, below.

-All English Department PhD and second-year MA students are eligible for Graduate Teaching Fellowships (GTFs) on the basis of teaching experience, proficiency, and progress toward their degree, an award which comes with a waiver of Oregon graduate tuition (except for certain fees) plus medical insurance and other benefits.
-(Current salary and fee figures can be found here and tuition rates are listed here.)
+All English Department PhD and second-year MA students are eligible for Graduate Employee (GEs) positions on the basis of teaching experience, proficiency, progress toward degree, and available funding.
+A GE appointment comes with a waiver of Oregon graduate tuition (except for certain fees) plus medical insurance and other benefits.
+(Current salary and fee figures can be found at Graduate School Salary and Benefits and tuition rates at the Office of the Registrar.)
 Classroom teaching appointments are not available for first-year graduate students who have only a BA and no college-level teaching experience (see Non-Classroom-Teaching Graduate Teaching Fellowships below).

-The English Department provides a year-long training program for new graduate students who wish to make themselves eligible to apply for GTF appointments for their second year of study.
-The program consists of English 611, Composition Graduate Teaching Fellow Seminar I, in Winter term; English 613, GTF Composition Apprenticeship, in the Winter and/or Spring terms (depending on demand and the availability of supervising teachers); and a series of class observations during the non-apprenticeship term.
-First-year GTFs are also required to take English 612, Composition GTF Seminar II, during the Fall term of their first year of teaching.
-(Because of variable funding, we cannot guarantee that every student who completes this program successfully will be given a GTF appointment, although most students have received GTF appointments in the past.)
+The English Department offers a year-long training program for new graduate students who wish to make themselves eligible to apply for GE appointments for their second year of study.
+The program consists of English 611, Composition Graduate Teaching Fellow Seminar I, in Winter term; English 613, GE Composition Apprenticeship, in the Winter and/or Spring terms (depending on demand and the availability of supervising teachers); and a series of class observations during the non-apprenticeship term.
+First-year GEs are also required to take English 612, Composition GE Seminar II, during the Fall term of their first year of teaching.
+(Because of variable funding, we cannot guarantee that every student who completes this program successfully will be given a GE appointment, although most students have received GE appointments in the past.)

-For the yearly academic progress requirements for GTF appointment and reappointment see this document: Department of English GTF Yearly Academic Progress Req
+For the yearly academic progress requirements for GE appointment and reappointment see the Department of English GE Yearly Academic Progress Requirements.

 Non-Classroom-Teaching Graduate Teaching Fellowships